BJP dispensation in UP a govt of scams: Akhilesh Yadav over alleged AYUSH admission scam | Education

 - India

-Samajwadi Party president Akhilesh Yadav on Friday said termed the BJP dispensation in Uttar Pradesh a ''government of scams'' and claimed ''it's business of lies'' is beginning to get exposed.
+Samajwadi Party president Akhilesh Yadav has dubbed the BJP dispensation in Uttar Pradesh a ''government of scams'' and claimed ''its business of lies'' is beginning to get exposed.

 ''Hundreds of students were admitted to Ayurveda, Unani and Homeopathy colleges without appearing in NEET (2021).
 Clues of fraud were traced in 891 admissions.
-The company which had the contract of counselling relegated its responsibility to other companies,'' the Samajwadi Party chief alleged.
+The company which had the contract of counselling relegated its responsibility to other companies,'' the Samajwadi Party chief alleged on Friday.

 ''The chief minister (Yogi Adityanath) is engaged in misleading the public in other provinces who are unaware of the scam.
 He is neither concerned about the people of Uttar Pradesh nor the future of the youth who are victims of government scams,'' the Samajwadi Party chief alleged.

 ''Studies of those who took admission following rules are being interrupted.
 The recognition of many colleges has also got stuck.
 The investigation process will waste months of time.
-Following rules and regulations has become a crime under this government,'' he alleged.
-Akhilesh Yadav termed the BJP dispensation a government of ''false promises'' and alleged that fulfilling own promises is not on the agenda of the party.
+Following rules and regulations has become a crime under this government,'' he said.
+PTI CDN NSD CJ CJ

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)